 The Japanese language can have a lot of these incomprehensible things.
-For this reason, you need to adapt to the situation and real life and not get stuck in a dictionary.
+For this reason, you need to adapt to the situation and real life and not be stuck with a dictionary.

 How not to get lost in Japanese

 First, avoid trying to memorize the meanings of a word or ideogram within a Japanese dictionary.
-Nobody takes a Portuguese dictionary and memorizes the meaning of each word.
+Nobody picks up a Portuguese dictionary and starts memorizing the meaning of each word.

-Most Brazilians speak Portuguese without having been in the dictionary searching for every word they wanted to learn.
+Most Brazilians speak Portuguese without having been in the dictionary looking up every word they wanted to learn.
 Try to learn things naturally without any worries.

-It is as if you want to target a target.
-Target shooting has several points depending on where to hit.
-A Japanese word is like a target, where the most used meaning is worth 100 points, while the secondary word is worth less points.
+It's like you want to hit a target.
+In target shooting there are several points depending on where to hit.
+A Japanese word is like a target, where the most used meaning is worth 100 points, while the secondary is worth less points.

 When you play target shooting you always try to hit the middle.
-So keep that in mind, if you don't get it right in the middle, you will still earn points, just don't try to get it out.
+So keep that in mind, if you don't hit the middle, you'll still get points, just don't try to hit the outside.
 Remember that the position and strength of the wind can also affect the path of your arrow.